bfsujason/mac/README.md

 ## Manual Alignment and Inter-Coder Agreement

-The bilingual texts in MAPC are split into sentences and aligned at the sentence level using the manual alignment tool [InterText](https://wanthalf.saga.cz/intertext).
+The bilingual texts in MAC are split into sentences and aligned at sentence level using the manual alignment tool [InterText](https://wanthalf.saga.cz/intertext).

 The manual alignment was made by two annotators to ensure accuracy and reliability.
 The hand-checked alignments are saved in the directory [intertext_01](./test/intertext_01) for the first annotator and [intertext_02](./test/intertext_02) for the second annotator.